chenh19/maxim/README.md

 ![](FIG/10.png)
 ![](FIG/11.png)

-- If you need to see the assignment for each individuals, you may use "Filter" function in excel
+- If you need to see the assignment for each individuals in the exported report, you may use "Filter" function in excel
 ![](FIG/12.png)